CodeWithMa/schlange/README.md

 # Schlange Gameboy ROM

-This repository contains the source code and assets for "Schlange," a Game Boy game developed using the [RGBDS](https://github.com/gbdev/rgbds) toolchain.
+This repository contains the source code and assets for "Schlange", a Game Boy game developed using the [RGBDS](https://github.com/gbdev/rgbds) toolchain.

 ## Features